tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 - Basic JavaScript and the Web Browser DOM (Document Object Model)

 ### \*\*Important - Before class begins\*\*
-- Review the topics in these ten [IGME-230/235 Web App tutorials](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-0.md#section4) - most of this material should have been covered in your IGME-230 section.
+- Review the topics in these ten [IGME-230/235 Web App tutorials](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-0.md#section4) - most of this material should have been covered in your IGME-230/235 section.
 If you need a refresher on any of these topics, just go through the applicable tutorials at the link above.
 If you have any questions at all, or would like to have an assignment checked for accuracy, go ahead and reach out to me via email.

 <hr>

 ## III.
 Course Description & Topics
-Official description from SIS: *This course provides students the opportunity to explore the design and development of Media Rich Internet Applications (MRIAs).
-This course moves beyond client and server side web development, and explores issues of presentation, interactivity, persistence, and extensibility common among such applications.
-Specifically, items explored include framework characteristics, data management, persistence, data binding, information manipulation, as well as data presentation.*
+Official description from SIS: *This course provides students the opportunity to explore the design and development of media-rich web applications that utilize both static and procedurally manipulated media such as text, images and audio.
+This course examines client and server-side web development and features common to such applications.
+Issues explored include framework characteristics, information management, presentation, interactivity, persistence, and data binding.
+Programming projects are required.*

 <hr>